open-power/skiboot/doc/opal-api/opal-get-msi-39-40.rst

 msi_address parameter returns the MSI DMA address and the msi_data parameter returns the MSI DMA message data value the PE uses to signal that interrupt.

+``phb_id``
-    The phb_id parameter is the value from the PHB node ibm,opal-phbid property.
+  The ``phb_id`` parameter is the value from the PHB node ``ibm,opal-phbid`` property.

+``mve_number``
-    The mve_number is the index of an MVE used to authorize this PE to this MSI.
-For ibm,opal-ioda2 PHBs, the MVE number argument is ignored.
+  The ``mve_number`` is the index of an MVE used to authorize this PE to this MSI.
+For ``ibm,opal-ioda2`` PHBs, the MVE number argument is ignored.

+``xive_number``
-    The xive_number is the index of an XIVE that corresponds to a particular DMA address and message data value this PE will signal as an MSI ro MSI-X.
+  The ``xive_number`` is the index of an XIVE that corresponds to a particular DMA address and message data value this PE will signal as an MSI ro MSI-X.

+``msi_range``
   The msi_range parameter specifies the number of MSIs associated with the in put MVE and XIVE, primarily for MSI-conventional Multiple Message Enable > 1 MSI.
 MSI requires consecutive MSIs per MSI address, and each MSI DMA address must be unique for any given consecutive power of 2 set of 32 message data values,. which in turn select particular PHB XIVEs.
   This value must be a power of 2 value in the range of 0 to 32.
 OPAL returns opal_parameter for values outside of this range.

 For MSI conventional, the MSI address and message data returned apply to a power of 2 sequential set of XIVRs starting from the xive_number for the